Google banned ads on 28M pages, plans new Policy Manager this year

 Header bidding has evolved, just like the ecosystem and RTB protocols.
 It won’t be easy to replace it, especially without addressing the aforementioned problems.

-Not an apple to apple comparison, but we couldn’t find a better one – Rubicon’s header bidding attempt started back in 2012 (Real-time Pricing, now called as Fastlane), before the existence of open-source wrappers like Prebid.
+Not an apple to apple comparison, but we couldn’t find a better one – Rubicon’s header bidding attempt started back in 2012 (Real-time Pricing, now called Fastlane), before the existence of open-source wrappers like Prebid.
 But many adopted prebid (because it’s transparent, unified, and unbiased).

 Reducing adtech tax